openstreetmap/dns/README.md

 This repository contains the DNS zone file templates and related code for managing OpenStreetMap.org and other domain names DNS.
 The full list of domains are in the [Makefile](Makefile).

-The authoritative DNS nameservers we use are kindly run by [Bytemark](https://docs.bytemark.co.uk/article/content-dns/).
-We would like to thank [Bytemark](https://www.bytemark.co.uk/) for their many years of support.

 ## Standard DNS Zone Files

 The [zone files templates](src/) are in [tinydns-data](http://cr.yp.to/djbdns/tinydns-data.html) syntax and are written out by the [Makefile](Makefile).